-As we can see, that operation of I/O doesn’t take time (real-user+sys), almost all the time of the program is used by CPU.
+As we can see, the operation of I/O doesn’t take time (real-user+sys), almost all the time the program is used by the CPU.

 The top utility provides a dynamic real-time view of a running system.
 It can display system summary information as well as a list of tasks currently being managed by the Linux kernel.

 We can see on the screen (pid 7183), that command used 100% of a single kernel of CPU.